YinHk-myProgram/algorithm/BigO/README.md

 Say you are given an array of size n.
 If the amount of space your algorithm uses scales with n, then it's not constant.

 ### Constant & Linear Space Complexity in Algorithms
+memory may be used for the following…

+- Variables (This includes the constant values, temporary values)
+- Program Instruction
+- Execution

+Space Complexity is the total amount of memory a program an algorithm takes to execute and produce the result.
+Many times programmers get confused about Auxiliary Space and Space Complexity.
+Both are different.
+In any algorithm, the extra space or the temporary space that we use is known as Auxiliary space.

+> **Space Complexity = Auxiliary Space + Input space**

 ### ref